Aller au contenu

 Replace enp0s1 with the interface name of your machine and replace the password with something secure.
 For the virtual_ipaddress use a free IP from your network.
 This will be used as our VIP.

-We can now do the same modification on our second Zabbix server.
-Delete everything again in the same file like we did before and replace it with the following lines:
+We can now do the same modification on our second or any subsequent Zabbix server.
+Delete again everything in the /etc/keepalived/keepalived.conf file like we did before and replace it with following lines:

 vrrp_track_process track_nginx {